y2kstack/gavlaaaaaaaa.github.io/_in_progress/2016-10-05-HBase-Intro.md

 - hbase
 ---

+Apache HBase is a distributed, NoSQL database designed specifically to sit on top of Hadoop and is modelled closely on Googles BigTable.

-**Designing an HBase application requires developers to engineer the system using a data-centric approach - not a relationship-centric approach.**
+**Designing an HBase application requires developers to engineer the system using a data-centric approach - not a relationship-centric approach.** This is obviously a lot different than the approach you would take coming from an standard SQL background - *so what are the benfits?*

 ## When to use HBase